darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/03_python/README.md

 association) and tears down the matching IAM binding, then the CRDs and Helm release.
-Deprovisions any AWS load balancers the controller created first, polling with a bounded timeout and forcing stuck Kubernetes finalizers as a last resort — same safety behavior as `01_cli`'s `uninstall_aws_lbc.sh`.
+Deprovisions any AWS load balancers the controller created first, polling with a bounded timeout and forcing stuck Kubernetes finalizers as a last resort.

-**Only run this against a cluster set up by `install_aws_lbc.py`.** It never touches CloudFormation (nothing it creates is eksctl/CloudFormation-owned) — don't point it at an `01_cli eksctl`-installed cluster or a `02_terraform` one, same "don't cross install methods" rule that applies between every install path in this project.
+**Only run this against a cluster set up by `install_aws_lbc.py`.** It never touches CloudFormation — everything it creates is plain IAM/EKS API calls, no CloudFormation stack involved, so it has nothing to reconcile against a binding created by a different tool.

 ## Scripts

-Mirrors `01_cli/scripts/` — same behavior, same flags, boto3/kubernetes
-client instead of `aws`/`kubectl`:

 * `scripts/validate_eks_req.py` — pre-install cluster prerequisite checks
   (OIDC provider, Pod Identity addon, VPC CNI, subnet tagging).